akihikodaki/dts/test_plans/vhost_multi_queue_qemu_test_plan.rst

 flow:
 TG --> NIC --> Vhost --> Virtio--> Vhost --> NIC --> TG

-1. Bind one port to igb_uio, then launch testpmd by below command, ensure the vhost using 2 queues::
+1. Bind one port to vfio-pci, then launch testpmd by below command, ensure the vhost using 2 queues::

     rm -rf vhost-net*